 - Proximity: Everything is on my computer.
-I don’t have to clean toys, pick up game chips go and get students, drive to daycare centers.
+I don’t have to clean toys, pick up game chips, go and get students, or drive to daycare centers.
 Everything is right here within reach.

 - Parent Involvement: The parents of my Pk students and students with Autism are right there during the sessions and I get to coach them on how to facilitate language and model desired results.
-Being able to coach parents in the moment is something school-based therapist rarely get to do.
-This really is one of my favorite things about teletherapy.
+Being able to coach parents in the moment is something school-based therapists rarely get to do.
+This really is one of my favorite things about Teletherapy.

 - Proof: Teletherapy has provided proof that SLPs don’t play games.
 Parents, caretakers, and even my own family get to witness what I do every day.
 My kids and husband have never witnessed me in a therapy session, they knew what I did but now they know what I do.

-- Learning Opportunites: I am learning so much so fast.
+- Learning Opportunities: I am learning so much so fast.
 ASHA is even allowing free courses until June!
 Seven weeks ago I had never logged on to Zoom or Google classroom and now I know them as well as I know the speech materials I’ve had for 20 years.
-I’ve sat through so many webinars on how to start teletherapy, materials to use, platforms to use, online dos and dont’s, how to serve PK, serve children with Autism and so much more.
+I’ve sat through so many webinars on how to start Teletherapy, materials to use, platforms to use, online dos and don’ts, how to serve PK, serve children with Autism and so much more.